-- 1. Exhibitors must have their animals by May 1 of the current year.
-Each exhibitor must own his or her own animal; another person's animal cannot be shown. - Exhibitors may exhibit a total of four (4) animals, but may not be from the same lot number.
-The animals used for showmanship must be entered in a Class A or B and must be included in your (4) animals. - Exhibitors must pre-enter in Class C or D, Showmanship, in order to be judged in showmanship. - Exhibitors may enter total of (2) entries in Class E. - Cavies/Hamsters must be brought to the Fair in an appropriate container or cage.
-Cardboard boxes, plastic containers etc. are not appropriate. - All animals must be checked in.
-Any animal showing signs of infection or disease will not be allowed to show and will be sent home. - It is required that exhibitors wear a white shirt and black skirt or slacks for showmanship. - All purebred cavies will be judged by the Cavy Standard in the American Rabbit Breeders Association Standard of Perfection.
-All purebred Hamsters will be judged by the Hamster Standard from the National Hamster Council.
-As well as general appearance and condition, proper handling, hair, coat, paws, and body build. - Pet class quality animals will be judged on general appearance and condition, proper handling, hair, coat, paws, and body build. - Animals entered incorrectly will be judged in their correct class and then marked down one placing. - 11.
-In the event of the death of the animal, contact the superintendent. - 12.
-If you are unable to be present for judging, contact the superintendent prior to day of judging. (see Rule 3, Section 6 on - 13.
+- Exhibitors must have their animals by May 1 of the current year.
+1. Each exhibitor must own his or her own animal; another person's animal cannot be shown. - Exhibitors may exhibit a total of four (4) animals, but may not 2. be from the same lot number.
+The animals used for showmanship must be entered in a Class A or B and must be included in your (4) animals. - Exhibitors must pre-enter in Class C or D, Showmanship, in 3. order to be judged in showmanship. - 4.
+Cavies/Hamsters must be brought to the Fair in an appropriate container or cage.
+Cardboard boxes, plastic containers etc. are not appropriate. - 5.
+All animals must be checked in.
+Any animal showing signs of infection or disease will not be allowed to show and will be sent home. - 6.
+It is required that exhibitors wear a white shirt and black skirt or slacks for showmanship. - 7.
+All purebred cavies will be judged by the Cavy Standard in the American Rabbit Breeders Association Standard of Perfection.
+All purebred Hamsters will be judged by the Hamster Standard from the British Hamster Association.
+As well as general appearance and condition, proper handling, hair, coat, paws, and body build.

+- 8. Pet class quality animals will be judged on general appearance and condition, proper handling, hair, coat, paws, and body build - Animals entered incorrectly will be judged in their correct 9. class and then marked down one placing. - 10.
+In the event of the death of the animal, contact the superintendent. - 11.
+If you are unable to be present for judging, contact the superintendent prior to day of judging. (see Rule 3, Section 6 on page 5) - 12.
 All posters for Class E must be 14x22

-CAVIES CLASS A
+CLASS A CAVIES

-- Male Abyssinian
+- 1. Male Abyssinian

-- Female Abyssinian
+- Female Abyssinian 2.

-- Male Longhair
+- 3. Male Longhair

-- Female Longhair
+- 4. Female Longhair

-- Male Shorthair
+- 5. Male Shorthair

 - 6. Female Shorthair

 - 7. Male Teddy

 - 8. Female Teddy

 - 9. Male Pet Class

 - 10. Female Pet Class

-CLASS B HAMSTERS
+CLASS B

+HAMSTERS

 - 1. Male Shorthair

 - 2. Female Shorthair

-- 3. Male Teddy
+- 3. Male Longhair

-- 4. Female Teddy
+- 4. Female Longhair

-- 5. Male Angora

-- 6. Female Angora

-- 7. Male Dwarf
+- 5. Male Dwarf

-- 8. Female Dwarf
+- 6. Female Dwarf

-- 9. Male Pet Class
+- 7. Male Pet Class

-- 10. Female Pet Class
+- 8. Female Pet Class